-- Write the questions on flipcharts beforehand. - Think about the answers yourself.
+- Ensure you have enough space to form a circle with your chairs (see graph below). - Write the questions on flipcharts beforehand. - Think about the answers yourself.
 If you are unsure, google some material and take notes.

 Explain: What is a fishbowl?
 A fishbowl is a form of discussion where a few people sit at the centre and discuss (like fishes in a bowl (a)) while the other participants sit around them and listen.
 A few rules: